survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Styling Kanban Board

 As we added `Lanes` to the application the styling went a bit off.
-Add the following styling to make it a little nicer.
+Add the following styling to make it a little nicer:

 **app/main.css**